Pylons/pyramid_layout/docs/about.rst

 ============

 In your project you might have a number of layouts and certainly many view templates.
-Re-use is probably needed for little boxes on the screen.
+Reuse is probably needed for little boxes on the screen.
 Or, if you are using someone else's layout, you might want to change one small part without forking the entire template.